cyclic-software/docs/docs/how-to/rest-api-and-dynamodb.md

 One thing we could do, of course, is to get a list of every bike item and check the handle of each one.
 That, however, is not very efficient.

-Thankfully, whilst DynamoDB is a schemaless noSQL database, it still supports a variety of SQL-like powerful features collectively called [PartiQL](https://partiql.org/).
-We can use Cyclic’s DynamoDB object to **filter** the bike items and only keep the ones that match our handle, and there should of course be either only one or none at all.
+Thankfully, we can use Cyclic’s DynamoDB object to **filter** the bike items and only keep the ones that match our handle:

 ```javascript
 const { results } = await bikesCollection.filter({ handle });